Axiom: The more general a statement is, the less it means.

 If a most general statements is i) true and ii) embodies its own counterfactual (after an infinite or very large period of time is allowed to pass and the “true” nature of the phrase is tested against every thing), then the most general statement includes at least two quanta of meaning, two components that are not the same.
 There is not one quantum of meaning, there are two quanta.

 We find these quanta in the basic units of all language: nouns, verbs, and time.
 We cannot make a meaningful statement without all of these components.
 In math, meaningful statements contain numbers (nouns), functions (verbs), and sequence (time).
 In physics, meaningful statements contain mass and order (nouns), energy (verbs), and time.
-We only understand meaning through a historical lens, when we observe one quanta convert to the other, over time.
-A pure isolation of either quanta, one that does not convert from one quanta to the other over time, is meaningless.
+We only understand meaning through a historical lens, when we observe one quantum convert to the other, over time.
+A pure isolation of either quantum, one that does not convert from one to the other over time, is meaningless.

 The observer problem in quantum mechanics occurs because quantum mechanics tries to isolate the quanta.
 Isolated quantum are meaningless and cannot be known until they convert.
 When a quantum converts, its past state can be measured and known, but not the future state of the quantum into which it converts.
 This future state, in turn, cannot be known until the future state is perturbed, interacted with, or is collapsed, at which time its past state is measured and known.